F1LT3R/multi-agent-flow/README.md

 - `PLAN_TESTS.md`
 - etc.

-**Note:** These files are copied from the package's `templates/` directory during `agent-flow init`.
+**Note:** These files are copied from the package's `templates/` directory during `flow init`.
 You can safely modify them without affecting the tool.
-If you update multi-agent-flow, your custom prompts are preserved.
+If you update multi-flow, your custom prompts are preserved.

 ### Custom Sequences

-Add new sequences in `agent-flow.config.mjs`:
+Add new sequences in `flow.config.mjs`:

 ```javascript
 sequences: {